mahesh989/Parkinson_Disease/README.md

 |        StdDevPitch            |  -3.916 |        2.576     | Reject H₀  |
 |              UPDRS            |  37.069 |        2.576     | Reject H₀  |

-Features where the Null Hypothesis (H₀) is Rejected: These features exhibited z-scores that surpassed the critical z-values, indicating substantial differences between healthy and unhealthy individuals.
-For instance, "DegreeVoiceBreaks" displayed a z-score of -4.073, well beyond the critical value of 2.576, leading to the rejection of the null hypothesis.
-Similarly, "FractionUnvoicedFrames" showcased a z-score of -3.923, confirming a notable distinction between the groups.
-Additionally, attributes like "Harmonicity" had a z-score of 2.601, highlighting the divergence between the two groups and supporting the rejection of the null hypothesis.
-Additional metrics, such as different "Jitter" metrics, "MaxPitch," "MeanPeriod," "MeanPitch," "MedianPitch," "Shimmer(APQ11)," "StdDevPitch," and "UPDRS" scores, all showed z-scores that markedly surpassed the essential values, highlighting the importance of these variances.
+Features that reject the null hypothesis (H0) These traits showed z-scores that were higher than the necessary z-values, showing major distinctions between healthy and sick people.
+For instance, "DegreeVoiceBreaks" had a z-score of -4.073, which was significantly higher than the threshold of 2.576 and resulted in the null hypothesis being rejected.
+With a z-score of -3.923, "FractionUnvoicedFrames" also demonstrated a clear difference between the groups.
+In addition, traits like "Harmonicity" had a z-score of 2.601, emphasising the divergence between the two groups and assisting in the rejection of the null hypothesis.
+A number of other measures, including various "Jitter" metrics, "MaxPitch," "MeanPeriod," "MeanPitch," "MedianPitch," "Shimmer(APQ11)," "StdDevPitch," and "UPDRS" scores, all displayed z-scores that noticeably exceeded the necessary values, emphasising the significance of these deviations.

 ### 4. Features selection

-To choose the most important characteristics for our investigation, we use a methodical combination of hypothesis testing and feature sorting.
-In the beginning, we do hypothesis testing and record the outcomes in the "reject_results.csv" file, either rejecting or failing to reject the null hypothesis.
-The features are then sorted using mean differences and confidence intervals, with the results being saved in the file "sorted_results.csv."
-We identify the features that consistently demonstrate importance through hypothesis testing and exhibit significant changes depending on sorting by using NumPy's np.intersect1d() function.
-We choose this selection for further investigation based on its shared characteristics.
-This strategy streamlines our analytical efforts by ensuring that we focus on qualities that regularly indicate relevance and distinctive traits.
-Ultimately, by concentrating on characteristics that consistently hold value across many analytical viewpoints, this technique improves the accuracy and robustness of our study.
+We employ a thorough combination of hypothesis testing and feature sorting to determine which traits are most crucial for our inquiry.
+As a first step, we test the null hypothesis and record the results in the "reject_results.csv" file, either rejecting it or failing to do so.
+After sorting the features with mean differences and confidence intervals, the results are stored in the file "sorted_results.csv."
+Using NumPy's np.intersect1d() method, we find the features that display substantial changes based on sorting and consistently indicate relevance through hypothesis testing.
+Based on its shared traits, we decided to investigate this pick further.
+This method simplifies our analytical processes by directing our attention to characteristics that consistently point to significance and distinguishing characteristics.
+In the end, this strategy enhances the accuracy and robustness of our study by focusing on traits that consistently have value across numerous analytical views.

-The following crucial characteristics are shared by feature sorting (with the top 10 mean differences) and null hypothesis rejection in our feature selection approach.
+In our feature selection strategy, feature sorting (with the top 10 mean differences) and null hypothesis rejection share the following important properties.

 - DegreeVoiceBreaks
 - FractionUnvoicedFrames